tamari92/kf2-tournament/rules.md

 - **Support:** HRG Blast Brawlers, Frost Fang, Blunderbuss
 - **SWAT:** HRG Bastion, Glock 18 & Riot Shield, HRG Stunner

-**Banned weapons are completely removed from the Trader Pod and will be completely inaccessible.** If a weapon is **Cross-Perk** and it is banned for one Perk, then it is banned for all other Perks that can use the weapon as well.
+**Banned weapons are completely removed from the Trader Pod and shall be completely inaccessible.** If a weapon is **Cross-Perk** and it is banned for one Perk, then it is banned for all other Perks that can use the weapon as well.

 #### 8.7.2 - DLC Weapons
-All **DLC Weapons** which are not banned will be automatically unlocked on the tournament servers, even if no player on the team actually owns the weapons.
+All **DLC Weapons** which are not banned shall be automatically unlocked on the tournament servers, even if no player on the team actually owns the weapons.

 #### 8.7.3 - Weapon Upgrade Restrictions
 The following **Weapon Upgrades** are restricted: